Heena-dotcom/helloworld-pyhton-devops/README.md

 Run unit tests for the application.
 Build the Docker image automatically.
 Automatically push the Docker image to a container registry.
+Fetch the Docker image and push it to the Kubernetes manifest repository.

 Task 4 - Deploy on Kubernetes
 Spin up k8s cluster - GKE, EKS or or K8s